Blog

 #ax1.TickLabels.NumberFormat = '0.00'

-ax1.HasMajorGridlines = False
+ax1.HasMajorGridlines = True

 ax2.HasTitle = True